Can a landlord reject me because of where I’m from?

 It can be hard to prove discrimination because often the landlord will not say the real reason that they won’t rent to you.

 Sometimes discrimination is less obvious.
 The landlord might not even realize that what they are doing is wrong.
-One example is a landlord who asks for a security deposit because a tenant is new to Canada or does not have permanent residency in Canada.
+One example is a landlord who asks for a security because a tenant is new to Canada or does not have permanent residency in Canada.

 Sometimes a rule or practice that is applied to everyone in the same way might affect one group of people differently and can lead to unequal treatment.
 This is called constructive discrimination.
 Here are some examples: